deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Moving the Stack Out of the Way
 ---

 As mentioned earlier about LIFO, there is another property of the stack that is going to ruin our exploit as it stands.
-As the stack grows, and things are pushed onto it- the stack grows towards the lower memory addresses.
+As the stack grows, and things are pushed onto it - the stack grows towards the lower memory addresses.
 Our shellcode is growing toward the higher memory addresses:

 <img src="{{ site.url }}{{ site.baseurl }}/images/013.png" alt="">

 What we can do to circumvent this constraint, is to subtract the value of ESP, which is a memory address, by 50.
 This means our stack will be located ABOVE our shellcode.
 And since the stack grows downwards, it will never reach our shellcode.
-This is because the shellcode, which is growing towards the higher addresses, is growing in the opposite way of the stack- and the stack is located above our shellcode:
+This is because the shellcode, which is growing towards the higher addresses, is growing in the opposite way of the stack - and the stack is located above our shellcode:

 <img src="{{ site.url }}{{ site.baseurl }}/images/014a.png" alt="">